Don't Know What to Do (Dane Rumble song)

-"Don't Know What to Do" is an electro pop/rock track by New Zealand singer Dane Rumble.
-It is the second single taken from Rumble's debut solo album, The Experiment.
+"Don't Know What to Do" is a song by New Zealand singer Dane Rumble, released as the second single from Rumble's debut solo album, The Experiment.
 The track was released as a digital single in February 2009.

 Single information

 Rumble says the song is about his love/hate relationship with music.
 "I've experienced so many ups and downs in this game... and I still can't stop."
 Dane once again worked with Ivan Slavov for the music video, who had already directed the video for "Always Be Here".
 The song was sent to Australian contemporary hit radio on 29 November 2010.

 "Don't Know What to Do" debuted on the New Zealand Singles Chart on 27 July 2009 at #36.
 The song has so far peaked at number 10, becoming Rumble's second consecutive top 20 single as a solo artist and his first top ten hit.

 "Don't Know What to Do" also debuted on the Top 40 the same week Dane's previous single "Always Be Here" drops out of the Top 40.

 On 31 January 2010, "Don't Know What to Do" was certified Gold with sales of over 7,500 in New Zealand.